 The range of financial assistance available at the graduate level is very broad.
-There are three basic types of aid - grants and fellowships, work programs, and loans - and various sources - the federal government, state governments, educational institutions, foundations, corporations, and other private organizations such as professional associations.
+There are three basic types of aid—fellowships/grants, work programs and loans.
+There are also various sources to obtain financial aid—the federal government, state governments, educational institutions, foundations, corporations and other private organizations such as professional associations.

 Fellowships & Grants - An outright award of money (called a stipend) based on merit that requires no work or service in return.
 Competition is very keen.

 Teaching Assistantships - Usually a full or partial remission and sometimes a stipend.
 Requires undergraduate teaching, lab supervision, proctoring exams or grading papers, depending on the level of the student.